“Almost anything can be improved with the addition of bacon.” ~ Jasper Fforde

 - Oscar Mayer is the classic that most of us grew up with, but I don’t buy it now due to the chemicals it contains and the antibiotics the pigs were fed.
 Here’s the ingredient list: Pork cured with water, salt, sugar, sodium phosphates, sodium ascorbate, sodium nitrate.

-- Applegate Organic Sunday Bacon: This is sold in health food stores, alongside other brands with similar ingredient lists.
-If you’re not worried about the sugar (it’s a small amount), this is a very clean product.
+- Applegate Organic Sunday Bacon: This is sold in health food stores.
+If you look at the label, you’ll see a small amount of sugar in the ingredient list, but none on the nutrition label.
+This is because sugar is used to cure the bacon but none remains by the end of the curing process.
+This makes it an AIP-friendly brand.
 If you buy a similar brand, doublecheck the ingredients because sometimes they’ll add “spices” and that is usually code for nightshades.
 Here’s Applegate’s ingredient list: Organic pork, water, sea salt, and less than 2% of the following: organic cane sugar, celery powder.

 - Homemade: If you’re a foodie with access to local, pastured pork, try making your own!
 Erin from Enjoying This Journey makes it look easy with two sugar-free, AIP-friendly recipes: Applewood Smoked Bacon and Cinnamon Bacon.